 Long thing short, if you look closely at the photo, the Jenner inside the picture does not cast a shadow.
 Another way to view this is that the pic is totally photoshopped in accordance with the poster and the mask itself.
 Andru claimed that Kendall was all responsible for this problematic editing fail.

-In defense, the 24 years old model tweeted thorough her official account that “I did not do this.”
+In defense, the 24 years old model tweeted through her official account that “I did not do this.”
 The post appears to be a screenshot taken from her Facebook page titled 20k.
 In the following post, the original poster wrote Kendall Jenner #BlackLivesMatter”.

-People of the internet were pretty quick to react and do some vigorous sleuthing.
+People on the internet were pretty quick to react and do some vigorous sleuthing.
 One fan wrote, “Obviously, the pic isn’t legit.
 And I don’t think it’s something she has posted anywhere.
 I can’t find it on IG, FB, or anywhere else.
 It looks like someone is trying to get her some heat…”

 That’s not the end-all.
-The fans even mocked the model by recreating her commercial and posting their pictures offering police officers with a Pepsi.
+The fans even mocked the model by recreating her commercial and posting their pictures offering police officers a Pepsi.
 On the contrary, others sarcastically commented that Kendall’s Pepsi stunt didn’t bring peace to the current protests and went after her for keeping “Silent.”

 On June 1, the stunning model posted a paragraph of the caption on Instagram about the unfortunate events.

 “To everyone reading this and to myself: keep researching, reading, and educating yourself on how we can become better allies.
 I have been doing a lot of thinking these past few days and my heart has been so heavy.
 I’m angry and hurt just like so many.
 I will never personally understand the fear and pain that the black community goes through on a daily basis, but I know that nobody should have to live in constant fear,”